dhellmann/pymotw/PyMOTW/logging/index.rst

 etc.) and the ``.5`` file is erased.

 Obviously this example sets the log length much much too small as an extreme example.
-You would want to set ``maxBytes`` to an appropriate value.
+You would want to set *maxBytes* to an appropriate value.

 Verbosity Levels
 ================

-Another useful feature of the logging API is the ability to produce different messages at different log levels.
+Another useful feature of the :mod:`logging` API is the ability to produce different messages at different log levels.
 This allows you to instrument your code with debug messages, for example, but turning the log level down so that those debug messages are not written for your production system.

 ========  =====
 Level     Value